tshemsedinov/node-inheritance/README.md

 * Shows how to call parent constructor from child constructor
 * Shows how to override parent method in child
 * Shows how to call parent method from overriden method in child

+Now inheritance8.js is the best solution among tested.